To participate in our current Memory Foam Mattress Survey, click here.

 Memory foam is very well described on the Home page of this site.
 Some memory foam issues will be covered again in blog articles.
 Other materials will receive coverage for a fuller picture of what we are sleeping on.

-One controversial issue for materials in mattresses is the use of gel or other infused substances for cooling, temperature regulation, support enhancement, or other purpose.
-Many manufacturers trumpet their use of gel.
-Yet there are several who question its effectiveness.
+One controversial issue for materials in mattresses is the use of gel or other infused substances for cooling, temperature regulation, support enhancement, or other purposes.
+Many manufacturers trumpet their use of gel, yet there are several who question its effectiveness.